jasonlovescoding/Coursera-Algorithms/README.md

 # Coursera-Algorithms
-The homework assignments of 'Algoritgms' (Part I and Part II) from Princeton University in Coursera
+The homework assignments of 'Algorithms' (Part I and Part II) from Princeton University in Coursera